-Also, during pregnancy, the pelvic joints can get rigid or unstable to prepare the mother’s body for labor, and this may cause discomfort, pain, or even affect mobility.
+During pregnancy, the pelvic joints can get rigid or unstable to prepare the mother’s body for labor, and this may cause discomfort, pain, and even affect mobility.
 However, the mother does not need to worry as this does not affect the baby.

 Pelvic pain does not generally indicate a problem with pregnancy and usually disappears right after the baby is born.
 However, If the pelvic pain comes associated with other symptoms such as fever, vaginal discharge, or a burning feeling when urinating, it is recommended to seek medical help immediately.
-It is also important that you visit a gynecologist/obstetrician frequently and do prenatal tests to guarantee a worry-free pregnancy.
+It is also important that you attend all prenatal consults and consent to testing as recommended to ensure maternal and fetal health.

 1. Increase in baby weight

-What to do: to reduce discomfort try to avoid lifting and carrying weight.
-You can also do activities such as hydrogymnastics, walking, and Kegel exercises to strengthen the muscles and ligaments of the pelvis.
+How to relieve: Avoid strenuous activity like heavy lifting or carrying weight.
+You can also participate in activities such as water aerobics, walking, and Kegel exercises to strengthen the muscles and ligaments of the pelvis.